-When it comes to growing marijuana, hydroponics is an attractive option for growing high-quality buds.
+When it comes to growing cannabis, hydroponics is an attractive option for growing high-quality buds.
 A hydroponics setup tends to produce plants quickly (relative to traditional growing methods) and can be used in just about any sized space.
-Additionally, utilizing hydroponics allows growers to precisely control the nutrients the plants are receiving; this, in turn, can result in bigger, healthier, and more potent buds.
+Additionally, utilizing hydroponics in cannabis production allows growers to precisely control the nutrients the plants are receiving; this, in turn, can result in bigger, healthier, and more potent buds.
 A higher value, some might say.

 Setting Up Your Hydroponic System